resivalex/budgeting-app/web/README.md

 ## About 🤔

 The Budgeting App is all about simplifying your financial management.
-With an easy-to-use interface, it lets you view and manage your budgets, keep an eye on your spending, and perform various other financial operations.
-And don't worry, it safely stores and retrieves all your data for you!
+Built with React 19 and TypeScript, it provides an easy-to-use interface that lets you view and manage your budgets, keep an eye on your spending, and perform various financial operations.
+The app is designed as a Progressive Web App (PWA), so it works offline and provides a mobile-friendly experience!

 ## Features 🌟

 Here's what the Budgeting App can do for you:

-1. **User Authentication**: Sign up and log in securely to access your financial data.
-2. **Budget Management**: Organize your income and expenses into customizable budgets.
+1. **Budget Management**: Organize your income and expenses into customizable budgets with visual reporting.
-3. **Expense Tracking**: Add, edit, or remove expenses to track your spending.
+2. **Expense Tracking**: Add, edit, or remove expenses to track your spending.
-4. **Loading Indicator**: Provides feedback while the app is fetching your data.
+3. **Responsive UI**: Built with Bulma CSS framework for a clean, mobile-friendly interface.
-5. **Offline Mode**: No internet?
-No problem!
-Continue managing your transactions even without connectivity.
+4. **Offline Mode**: Continue managing your transactions even without internet connectivity.
+5. **Data Import/Export**: Transfer data using CSV files for backup or migration.

 ## Getting Started 🚀

 Follow these simple steps to get the Budgeting App running on your computer:

-1. Copy the repository: `git clone https://github.com/resivalex/budgeting-app-pwa.git`
-2. Enter the project directory: `cd budgeting-app-pwa`
+1. Navigate to the web directory: `cd web`
-3. Install what's necessary: `yarn install`
+2. Install what's necessary: `yarn install`

 ## Usage 👨‍💻